TheFierroS/Inklens_Note_App/README.md

 # Inklens Note App

 A simple fullstack notes application built with **React**, **Express**, and **MongoDB**.
-This project allows users to create, edit, pin, and delete notes.
+This project allows users to create, edit, pin, delete notes and add images.
 Deleted notes go to a **Trash** and can be permanently deleted.

 ---